 - Clear Out the Clutter

 Even an upscale apartment can create anxiety if it’s full of clutter.
 It can feel overwhelming to clean an entire home, so take it one step at a time.
 Go through any papers first, disposing of what you don’t need, then tackle the rest.
+Keep your bed clear of clutter and look at memory foam mattress reviews if your mattress needs replacing.

 - Get Enough Sleep